UPDATE 5-U.S. drops Boston's embattled bid to host 2024 Olympic Games

 Robert Boland, a professor of sports administration at Ohio University who specializes in the Olympics, added that city officials had done little to drum up public support for the bid during the competition with other U.S. cities.

 "Boston was left standing alone rather than competing and that made it harder to drum up public support," Boland said.
 "The minute you get something you begin to think about not wanting it."
-(Additional reporting by Dan Whitcomb in Los Angeles, Ian Simpson in Washington and Steve Keating in Toronto; Editing by Sandra Maler and Eric Beech)
+(Additional reporting by Dan Whitcomb in Los Angeles, Ian Simpson in Washington and Steve Keating in Toronto; Editing by Sandra Maler, Eric Beech and Bernard Orr)

 LONDON, March 25 As far as Spain's Javier Fernandez is concerned, his coach Brian Orser is more than just a mentor with the Midas touch.